nithyabach/writezilla/README.md

 -
 ---

-**Writezilla** - Where creativity meets technology for writers.

-*Built with ❤️ using React, TypeScript, and AWS Amplify*
+*Built using React, TypeScript, and AWS Amplify*

 [View on GitHub](https://github.com/nithyabach/writezilla)